Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Miscellaneous Issues

 \subsection{Video Streaming}

 Video serves as a primary means of conveying information through visual and auditory media and finds widespread applications in entertainment, education, and information dissemination.
-A typical video system includes several components such as video encoding/decoding \cite{liu2020deep}, network transmission \cite{kua2017survey}, and buffer \cite{dobrian2011understanding}, etc. differing significantly from conventional data transmission.
-Additionally, emerging technologies such as multi-view videos \cite{lou2005real}, free-viewpoint videos \cite{liu2014multiple}, VR/360 videos \cite{li2023spherical}, and point cloud videos \cite{liu2021point,graziosi2020overview} have surfaced in recent years.
-These innovations allow users to choose the viewing angle, enabling them to selectively watch specific parts of the video during the viewing process, for example, in the case of 360 videos/point cloud videos, where users can switch perspectives over time.
+A typical video system includes several components such as video encoding/decoding, network transmission, and buffer, differing significantly from conventional data transmission.
+Additionally, emerging technologies \cite{li2023spherical,liu2021point} such as multi-view videos, free-viewpoint videos, VR/360 videos, and point cloud videos, have surfaced in recent years.
+These innovations allow users to choose viewing angles, enabling them to selectively watch specific video parts during viewing processes, for example, in the case of 360 videos/point cloud videos, where users can switch perspectives over time.

-In wireless communications and networking, one classical issue is adaptive bitrate (ABR) control in order to ensure the video streaming quality.
-The work \cite{video-streaming-wei2023qudash} maximized the user QoE by increasing the average bitrate and decreasing the video rebuffering events.
-Specifically, the proposal formulated the control problem into a QUBO model from three aspects: video quality, bitrate change, and buffer condition, which was solved in the platform Digital Annealer.
-Representative applications, VR and Metaverse in 6G and beyond, also employed QC algorithms to improve performance.
+In wireless communications and networking, one classical issue is adaptive bitrate control in order to ensure video streaming quality.
+The work \cite{video-streaming-wei2023qudash} maximizes user QoE by increasing average bitrate and decreasing video rebuffering events.
+Specifically, the proposal formulates the control problem into a QUBO model from three aspects: video quality, bitrate change, and buffer condition, which is solved in the platform Digital Annealer.
+Representative applications, VR and Metaverse in 6G and beyond, also employ QC algorithms to improve performance.
 Ultrahigh viewport rendering demands and excessive terminal energy consumption restrict the application of wireless VR.
-The work \cite{lin2021task} considered content correlation between VR equipments, fluctuating channel conditions, and VR QoE, by formulating the joint problem of the viewport rendering offloading, computing, and spectrum resource allocation.
-The formulation was solved by proposed RL algorithm and quantum parallelism was integrated into the RL to overcome the problem of high data dimension.
+The work \cite{lin2021task} considers content correlation between VR equipments, fluctuating channel conditions, and VR QoE, by formulating the joint problem of viewport rendering offloading, computing, and spectrum resource allocation.
+The formulation is solved by proposed RL algorithm and quantum parallelism is integrated into the RL to overcome the problem of high data dimension.